 Brighten the inner corner of the eye with a soft peach or champagne eyeshadow or pencil.
 A little touch of shimmer here will light up your eyes and make them look brighter and more open.

 Curling your lashes goes a long way, too!

-3. Clarify: When you’re tired, heavy dark eyeliner all around your eyes will just shrink them further.
-Instead, use a clarifying pencil on the rim of your lower lashline to counteract redness – this will also open up your eyes and make them look larger.
-Clarifying pencils come in a variety of skin shades and appear less stark than a pure white pencil – they’re also great for quick blemish concealing!
+When you’re tired, heavy dark eyeliner all around your eyes will just shrink them further.
+Instead, use a clarifying pencil on the rim of your lower lashline to counteract redness.
+This will also open up your eyes and make them look larger.
+Clarifying pencils come in a variety of skin shades and appear less stark than a pure white pencil.
+They’re also great for quick blemish concealing!

-4. Blush: Don’t pack on the powder when you’re feeling dull & drawn – think sheen!
-A cream blush on the apples of the cheeks, blended well toward the temple, will add life and freshness to your skin, while a cream bronzer on the high points of your face will add needed warmth.
+Don’t pack on the powder when you’re feeling dull & drawn.
+Think sheen!
+A cream blush on the apples of the cheeks, blended well toward the temple, will add life and freshness to your skin.
+A cream bronzer on the high points of your face will add needed warmth.

-5. Eyebrow Maintenance: Fill in any eyebrow gaps with a pencil or powder – groomed brows frame your face and make you look more alert and well-rested.
-(Check out my previous article on brow-beating for redheads, complete with product recommendations!)
+Fill in any eyebrow gaps with a pencil or powder.
+Groomed brows frame your face and make you look more alert and well-rested.